usdot-jpo-ode/wzdx/spec-content/README.md

 Object | Description
 --- | ---
 [Lane](/spec-content/objects/Lane.md) | An individual lane within a road event.
-[Restriction](/spec-content/objects/Restriction.md) | Restriction along a road event, including type and value.
+[Restriction](/spec-content/objects/Restriction.md) | A restriction on a road event or lane, including type and value.
 [Relationship](/spec-content/objects/Relationship.md) | Identification of both sequential and hierarchical relationships between road events and other entities.
 [RoadEvent](/spec-content/objects/RoadEvent.md) | Information that describes where, when, and what activity is taking place along a road segment.
 [RoadEventDataSource](/spec-content/objects/RoadEventDataSource.md) | Information about a specific data source used to build a work zone data feed.